godwokenrises/godwoken-doc/docs/integration.md

 ### sUDT-ERC20 proxy contract

-Some tokens on Godwoken are represented as Layer-2 sUDT types, regardless of whether they are native CKB or any sUDT types.
-With the [sUDT-ERC2 Procy Contract](https://github.com/godwokenrises/godwoken/tree/develop/gwos-evm/solidity/erc20), Polyjuice ensures that all layer-2 tokens on Godwoken are ERC20 standard compliant.
-The contract enables the EVM code to interact with the ERC20 standard interface, making it possible to manipulate sUDT tokens on Godwoken as if they were ERC20 tokens.
+When you use a sUDT token type, it will be represented in Godwoken as a layer-2 sUDT type.
+Polyjuice ensures that all the layer-2 sUDT tokens on Godwoken are in compliance with the ERC20 standard by the [sUDT-ERC20 Proxy Contract](https://github.com/godwokenrises/godwoken/blob/develop/gwos-evm/solidity/erc20/README.md).
+This contract provides a way for EVM code to interact with ERC20 standard interface to operate sUDT tokens on Godwoken as if they were ERC20 tokens.

-That is to say, it is unnecessary to distinguish between native tokens and ERC20 tokens.
-All the different tokens could be handled with the same ERC20 interface.
-All the bridged sUDT tokens you will deal with have the same ERC20 interface.
+In other words, all bridged sUDT tokens have the same ERC20 interface thanks to the 1-to-1 sUDT-ERC20 proxy contract:

 ### Bridged sUDT Token List